 This study is used as rich background for a true tale of a logger turned ecologist, whose guilt-ridden angst was fueled by paranoid schizophrenic tendencies.
 His deteriorating mental state propelled him to cut down a mutant spruce tree that had assumed sacred status among the Haida on the Queen Charlotte Islands, across the Hecate Strait from Prince Rupert, British Columbia (BC).
 His rationale was to protest the special attention given to one mutant tree, while the fate of all the forests was being ignored.

 This essay concentrates on the wealth of background information the study provides.
 The protagonist’s tale is not further considered.
 I was reading this book during the period of my first visit to BC, after nearly a year living on the coast north of Seattle.
-We visited the Natural History Museum in Victoria on Vancouver Island, where I spent two hours observing artifacts and exhibits about the very peoples the book was describing.
+We visited the Natural History Museum in Victoria on Vancouver Island, where I spent two hours observing artifacts and exhibits about the very peoples and places the book was describing.

 We picked our current neighborhood because the builder had left some tall trees – western red cedar, western hemlock, and Douglas fir – in open spaces around the houses, giving a sense of forest place.
 Most urban neighborhoods are built on entirely cleared land, becoming as depressing as burbs anywhere.
 Our trees are possibly third growth; none are yet 100 feet tall, but the conifers are mixed with open areas of red alder and willow, with salal and fern underbrush, that gives a genuine feel of forest rather than plantation.
 Thus our tiny grove is more convincing than the second/third growth tree plantations one usually finds on clear-cut land owned by the timber industry.